'i360' West Pier Observation Tower and Heritage Centre

 The officer's report [PDF 912K] is available to view in the Planning Applications Sub-Committee page in the 'Councillors and Committees' section.
 The council’s planning officer for these applications is Paul Vidler.
 You can call him on 01273 292192.

 For further information on non-planning related aspects of this project, please read the questions and answers below or contact Major Projects & Regeneration on 01273 292553 or e-mail firstname.lastname@example.org.

-Below are answers to some common questions we received.
+Below are answers to some common questions and issues raised recently.
 The West Pier Trust also have a some answers from their point of view, these can be seen on The West Pier website.

 What is the funding proposal?